f5devcentral/f5-automation-labs/docs/class2/module4/lab1.rst

   .. |image97| image:: /_static/image097.png
    :scale: 70%

-2. Once you are logged into Jenkins you should it should look like below, click on Manage Jenkins
+2. Once you are logged into Jenkins it should look like below

   .. |image98| image:: /_static/image098.png
    :scale: 70%